On the k-Independence Required by Linear Probing and Minwise Independence: Introduction

 A central open question of Wegman and Carter~\cite{wegman81kwise} was how linear probing behaves with $k$-independence.
-Siegel and Schmidt~\cite{schmidt90hashing,siegel95hashing} showed that $O(\lg n)$-independence suffices.
-Recently, Pagh et al.~\cite{pagh07linprobe} showed that even $5$-independent hashing works.
-We now close this line of work, showing that $4$-independence is not enough.
+Siegel and Schmidt~\cite{schmidt90hashing,siegel95hashing} showed that $O(\lg n)$-independence suffices for any operation to take expected constant time.
+Pagh et al.~\cite{pagh07linprobe} showed that just $5$-independence suffices for this expected constant operation time.
+They also showed that linear transformations do not suffice, hence that 2-independence is not in itself sufficient.

-\paragraph{Review of the 5-independence upper bound.} To better situate our lower bounds, we begin by reviewing the upper bound of~\cite{pagh07linprobe}.
-Our proof here is much simpler than the one in~\cite{pagh07linprobe} but assumes a load factor below $2/3$.
-A more elaborate proof considering all load factors is presented in~\cite{patrascu12charhash}.
+Here we close this line of work, showing that $4$-independence is not in itself sufficient for expected constant operation time.
+We display a concrete combination of keys and a 4-independent random hash function where searching certain keys takes super constant expected time.
+This shows that the $5$-independence result of Pagh et al.~\cite{pagh07linprobe} is best possible.

+We will, in fact, provide a complete understanding of linear probing with low independence as summarized in Table~\ref{tab:lin-probe}.
+This includes a new upper and lower bound of $\Theta(\sqrt n)$ for the query time with 2-independence.
+All the other upper bounds in the table are contained, at least implicitly, in \cite{pagh07linprobe}.
+On the lower bound side, the only lower bound known from \cite{pagh07linprobe} was the $\Omega(n\log n)$ lower bound on the construction time with 2-independence, which we show here also holds with 3-independence.